Lawyers want accountability for Sebastian Co. inmate death

 Balson said the circumstances around Price’s death are a violation of the 14th Amendment.

-Sheriff Runion is asking people to withhold judgement until their internal investigation and the court case is complete.
+Sheriff Runion asks people to withhold judgment until their internal investigation and the court case are complete.

 Fort Smith Police declined to comment at this time.